George Fox: Epistles

 Hundreds of Fox's letters – mostly intended for wide circulation, along with a few private communications – were also published.
 Written from the 1650s onwards, with such titles as Friends, seek the peace of all men or To Friends, to know one another in the light, they give enormous insight into the detail of Fox's beliefs and show his determination to spread them.
 These writings, in the words of Henry Cadbury, Professor of Divinity at Harvard University and a prominent Quaker, "contain a few fresh phrases of his own, [but] are generally characterized by an excess of scriptural language and today they seem dull and repetitious".
 Others point out that "Fox's sermons, rich in biblical metaphor and common speech, brought hope in a dark time."
-Fox's aphorisms found an audience beyond the Quakers, with many other church groups using them to illustrate principles of Christianity.

-Fox is described by Ellwood as "graceful in countenance, manly in personage, grave in gesture, courteous in conversation".
-Penn says he was "civil beyond all forms of breeding".
-We are told that he was "plain and powerful in preaching, fervent in prayer", "a discerner of other men's spirits, and very much master of his own", skilful to "speak a word in due season to the conditions and capacities of most, especially to them that were weary, and wanted soul's rest"; "valiant in asserting the truth, bold in defending it, patient in suffering for it, immovable as a rock".

 Legacy

 Fox had a tremendous influence on the Society of Friends and his beliefs have largely been carried forward.
-Perhaps his most significant achievement, other than his predominant influence in the early movement, was his leadership in overcoming the twin challenges of government prosecution after the Restoration and internal disputes that threatened its stability during the same period.
+Perhaps his most significant achievement, other than his predominant influence in the early movement, was his leadership in overcoming the twin challenges of government persecution after the Restoration and internal disputes that threatened its stability during the same period.
 Not all of his beliefs were welcome to all Quakers: his Puritan-like opposition to the arts and rejection of theological study, forestalled development of these practices among Quakers for some time.
 The George Fox room at Friends House, London, UK is named after him.

 Walt Whitman, who was raised by parents inspired by Quaker principles, later wrote: "George Fox stands for something too – a thought – the thought that wakes in silent hours – perhaps the deepest, most eternal thought latent in the human soul.
 This is the thought of God, merged in the thoughts of moral right and the immortality of identity.
 Great, great is this thought – aye, greater than all else."

+George Fox University, a private Christian university in Newberg, Oregon, United States, is named after him.
+It was originally founded as a school for Quakers in 1891 and is now the largest private university in Oregon with more than 4,000 students.

-George is remembered in the Church of England with a commemoration on 13 January.
+Fox is remembered in the Church of England with a commemoration on 13 January.

-A building is named after him at Lancaster University, currently part of Fylde College.